Lupino/gasp/doc.md

 - auto_retry
 - low_memory

+Relpace able only the first one avaliable

 ## Constant or Variable

 ```
 name[(argv)] [type] = value
 ```

+Relpace able only the first one avaliable

 ## import

 ```
 import lib [url]
 ```

+Relpace able only the first one avaliable

 ## setup